hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `auto_scaler_profile` - (Optional) A `auto_scaler_profile` block as defined below.

+* `defender_enabled_with_log_analytics_workspace_id` - (Optional) The Log Analytics Workspace used to enable Microsoft Defender for Containers.
+When this option is set, Microsoft Defender for Containers is enabled.

 * `disk_encryption_set_id` - (Optional) The ID of the Disk Encryption Set which should be used for the Nodes and Volumes.
 More information [can be found in the documentation](https://docs.microsoft.com/en-us/azure/aks/azure-disk-customer-managed-keys).

 * `http_proxy_config` - (Optional) A `http_proxy_config` block as defined below.